 Once under Habsburg rule in the 15th century and plundered by the nearby Venetians in the 16th century, Rijeka was eventually annexed to Hungary in 1779.
 By the mid 19th century – thanks to its coastal location – it had become the site of an esteemed Austro-Hungarian Naval Academy where naval offers were trained.

-With the Austro Hungarian empire declared defunct after the Great War in 1919, the city of Rijeka and the nearby Sušak was seized by the Italian Nationalists forces headed by Gabriele d’Annunzio when it became an Italian Regency.
-Eventually the Free State of Fiume was founded through the Treaty of Rapallo but the nearby Sušak was conceded to the Kingdom of Slovenes, Croats and Serbs.
+With the Austro-Hungarian Empire declared defunct after the Great War in 1919, the city of Rijeka and the nearby Sušak was seized by the Italian Nationalists forces headed by Gabriele d’Annunzio when it became an Italian Regency.
+Eventually, the Free State of Fiume was founded through the Treaty of Rapallo but the nearby Sušak was conceded to the Kingdom of Slovenes, Croats and Serbs.

-Known to the Italians as Fiume and to the Slovenes as Reka present day Rijeka is the chief sea port on western Croatia.
+Known to the Italians as Fiume and to the Slovenes as Reka present-day Rijeka is the chief seaport on western Croatia.
 Located on Kvarner Bay, a picturesque inlet of the Adriatic Sea, this was a powerful industrial centre within the former Yugoslavian state where shipbuilding, oil refining and manufacturing took place.

-It was not until the post WWII settlement and the Paris Peace Treaty that Rijeka was transferred to Yugoslavia.
+It was not until the post-WWII settlement and the Paris Peace Treaty that Rijeka was transferred to Yugoslavia.
 Rijeka and Sušak were then merged into one unitary city territory.

 But what Rijeka never lost was its geographic location, surrounded as it is by rugged terrain with mountains that rise steeply just a few kilometres inland from the shores of the Adriatic Sea.
-Nowadays the city is known for its role in the thriving Croatian tourist economy which hits overdrive during the summer months and for its local football team – HNK Rijeka.
+Nowadays the city is known for its role in the thriving Croatian tourist economy which hits overdrive during the summer months and for the local football team – HNK Rijeka.

 Given the city of Rijeka has changed hands between the Austro-Hungarians, the Italians, Yugoslavs and Croats so the identity of football in Rijeka has also changed considerably over the years.